• [+] expand all

 </dependency>

-Then deploy the external dependency along with the bundle.
-Only packages exported by the author of the library will then be available for use (see the section below).
+Then, add the jar to the components folder of your application package, along with your own bundles.
+In this case, only packages exported by the author of the library will be available for use by your bundle (see the section below).

 Exporting, Importing and Including Packages from Bundles